-You can configure the traffic sharing mode of the WAN ports to optimize the resource utilization.
+You can configure the traffic sharing mode of the WAN ports to optimize the resource utilization and processing capability of servers.
+The router will switch all the new sessions from dropped lines automatically to the others to keep an always on-line network.